 - There are 26,000 employees who work at the Bazaar: these employees work in the 4,400 shops and 60+ restaurants and food stalls.

-Although the guidebooks gave me these facts before I got there, I did not fully comprehend the magnitude of the market.
+Although the guidebooks gave me a number of facts before I got there, I did not fully comprehend the magnitude of the market.
 Having experienced it myself, the best description I can give is that The Grand Bazaar is truly grand.
 Patrons come looking for bargains on jewelry, rugs, leather goods and more.
 Moving from stall to stall, I knew I could bargain with the shopkeepers.
 I just had to decide which shopkeeper I would deal with first.

 My experience in the Grand Bazaar gave me a chance to reflect on what makes some businesses successful and others struggle.
-It all comes down to #customer service.
+It all comes down to customer service.
 Appreciation and respect for customers is the lifeblood of any business.
 Wikipedia defines customer service as the provision of service to customers before, during and after a purchase.
 It is a series of activities designed to enhance the level of customer satisfaction.
 As a business owner, I know that this is one of the reasons that many of my clients have been with me for decades.

 Once we finished the purchase transaction, Nihet the shop keeper closed his store and carried all my purchases through the maze of streets.
 It felt as if we had walked at least 2 miles.
 Once we walked through the Bazaar, Nihet waited with me until he found a cab and negotiated the price.
 He wanted to make sure I wasn’t taken for a ride…literally and figuratively.
 I thanked him profusely for his kindness, and promised that I would write a blog about his excellent customer service.
 In the short time I was in his shop, he formed a relationship with me.
 When I left him, I was a satisfied customer.
 I was happy to have made a purchase in his store.